notjames/cms-hybridstack-op/README.md

     * This command will bootstrap the worker and join it to the master

 ## Deploying CMC charts (WIP -- currently incomplete)
   * Up to this point we have managed to instantiate AWS nodes and install Kubernetes in a control plane and on worker nodes, which have joined to the control plane.
 Now we need to install our application software for cluster management.
     * It  will then install helm
     * It tries to install the cmc stuff, but that currently does not yet work due to restrictions on repos among other things.

+## Cleanup items yet to be done
+  * Currently, a teardown op doesn't yet exist so you will need to tear down the cloudformation stacks created.
+There are two stacks that get created.
+They are named from your $CLUSTER_ID setting.
+You can run (though, you will likely need to run two separate delete commands): `$ aws cloudformation --delete-stack --stack-name {manager,managed}-<stackname>`